 Virginia Beach and several conservation groups will purchase 122 acres of land off Shore Drive.
 The land had been marked for a housing development, but will now be preserved in its natural state.
 It is the last major tract of undeveloped land along the Lynnhaven River.

 For the vast majority of Realtors®, satisfying the Virginia Real Estate Board's (VREB) continuing education (CE) requirements is something you do to improve yourself and your professionalism.
-To stay current on what's happening in the industry, you seek out high-quality education like (shameless plug) the REal Show, courses from your local association, or from other approved real estate schools.

 Gov. McDonnell has embarked on a mission to create the Commonwealth's first statewide housing policy.
 The policy is expected to guide the Commonwealth's approach to issues such as homelessness, affordable housing, workforce housing, economic development, healthy neighborhoods, effective coordination with transportation, environmental issues and other housing related opportunities.